Medium/pipette/README.md

 This returns `true` if and only if the upstream source emitted an `error` event that this sink instance received.

+Note that this method can return `true` before the corresponding `error` event is emitted, particularly if the sink happens to be paused at the time the upstream stream reports its error.

 ### sink.setIncomingEncoding(name)